La Familia (professional wrestling): The wedding and initial dissolution

 On the August 15 episode of SmackDown, a week after having already turned on the others, Edge kidnapped Vickie in her wheelchair and rode her round the building taunting her until he pushed her to the ring, tipping her out onto the stage and then lying next to her, watching a montage video of their moments together mixed with advice received from Mick Foley about having to become more tough and deranged (like his old self) to defeat The Undertaker.
 Despite his new attitude, The Undertaker defeated Edge in his return match and after pinning him, chokeslammed him from the top of a ladder causing him to fall through the mat, which flames came up through shortly afterwards as the commentators announced Edge had been sent to hell.

-After SummerSlam, Vickie tried to apologize to the WWE fans and The Undertaker, blaming Edge for being a negative influence, but despite this Undertaker appeared on the August 22 episode of SmackDown, and attacked all of La Familia in an attempt to get to Vickie who managed to escape.
+After SummerSlam, Vickie tried to apologize to the WWE fans and The Undertaker, blaming Edge for being a negative influence, but despite this The Undertaker appeared on the August 22 episode of SmackDown, and attacked all of La Familia in an attempt to get to Vickie who managed to escape.
 La Familia began to dissipate, however, as Chavo and Neely began to argue due to costing each other victories in matches by interfering.
 Neely was later released while Hawkins and Ryder stopped being seen with Vickie.
-On the September 26 episode of SmackDown, Hawkins and Ryder lost the WWE Tag Team Championship to The Colóns.
-At Unforgiven, Big Show came to the ring to voice his frustration at Vickie for keeping him out of the main event match.
+At Unforgiven on September 7, Big Show came to the ring to voice his frustration at Vickie for keeping him out of the main event match.
 After she came to the ring to defend herself, the lights went dim signalling the arrival of The Undertaker, fulfilling his promise to come take her soul for banishing him.
-Despite holding her hostage, Show suddenly attacked Undertaker and revealed he was in cahoots with her.
-Show was revealed to be protecting Vickie in a strictly business arrangement, though he would unwittingly leave her at the hands of Undertaker on SmackDown in September, resulting in her receiving another Tombstone Piledriver which put her back in a wheelchair.
+Despite holding her hostage, Big Show suddenly attacked The Undertaker and revealed he was in cahoots with her.
+Big Show was revealed to be protecting Vickie in a strictly business arrangement, though he would unwittingly leave her at the hands of The Undertaker on the September 26 episode of SmackDown, resulting in her receiving another Tombstone Piledriver which put her back in a wheelchair.
+Earlier that night, Hawkins and Ryder lost the WWE Tag Team Championship to The Colóns.